Mary Jones World

 The heritage centre is an initiative of the British and Foreign Bible Society and was opened on 5 October 2014 at a cost of £1.3 million in the former village church which was dedicated to Saint Beuno.
-It is open daily from April to October from 10am to 5pm with free visitor parking and a café.

 As well as information about Mary the centre tells about the growth of the Bible Society, and Thomas Charles who sold Mary her bible is buried in the church yard of St Beuno.
 School group visits are encouraged and there is a children's play area next to the centre.

+The Centre reopened in March 2024 after a period of refurbishment under the new name of Canolfan Pererin Mary Jones Pilgrim Centre.
+For all latest news and special events visit their social media pages, where regular updates are posted.